kernelfucker/road/README.md

 permit user as root command *

-# is the road minimal than doas?
+# is road minimal than doas?
 answer: yes

 proof: